-The purpose of visiting fellowships is to give lectures in eligible departments to students.
+The purpose of visiting fellowships is to give lectures to UC students.
 A nomination is made by the head of the relevant school or department, after consultation with relevant academic colleagues.

 For Visiting Erskine Fellows, nominations are considered as they are received.
-Colleges have a yearly quota for fellowships which are allocated to departments within the college.
+Faculties have a yearly quota for fellowships which are allocated to schools/departments within the Faculty.
 A department's quota can be averaged over any two-year period.
-A minimum of an average of three lectures per week (or equivalent student contact hours) is expected.
+A visitor is expected to teach a minimum of 3 hours per week (or equivalent student contact hours).

 - The full mailing address plus zip code/postcode and the e-mail address of the nominated visitor.